Go Software and Online Resources

 Game viewers and editors

-- Drago - Windows only; very lightweight download, my favourite software for recording and replaying games
+I use Drago - very lightweight download, my favourite software for recording and replaying games.
+I also use it to search game patterns in a game collection.

 The best Go encyclopedia I know of is GoGoD.
-I bought only the 2001 or so version (they must have added a lot to it meanwhile), but I was delighted with their articles on Go history, players, events...
-I also love their New in Go articles.
+I bought this in 2001 or so (they must have added a lot to it meanwhile), but I was delighted with their articles on Go history, players, events...

 While not an encyclopedia in the strict sense, Sensei's Library is a wonderful resource.
 Use the search field to look up on anything Go related - you'll most of the times find something useful.